smart-tech-guru/donation-platform/README.md

 # 📦 Full Stack Laravel + Vite App

-This project is a full stack web application built with **Laravel** as the backend and **Vite + Vue.js/React** as the frontend.
+This project is a full stack web application built with **Laravel 12** as the backend and **Vite + Vue3** as the frontend.
 It includes database migrations, seeders, unit/static analysis testing, and hot-reloading development setup.

 ---